Linaro/Connect/README.md

 If you are certain that you need to merge the changes you have made and you are an Administrator of the repository you do the following to merge the PR.

-**Warning:** If you are an administrator and are using the above method of mergin your PR, please ensure that the tests __have passed__ before force merging!
+**Warning:** If you are an administrator and are using the above method of merging your PR, please ensure that the tests __have passed__ before force merging!

 ![Overriding the need for a reviewer](/assets/images/help/OverridingNeedForReview.gif)